 Jaded, domineering, loud-mouthed and long-winded, the Player is the leader of the Tragedians and frequently expounds on the view that humanity's only real understanding of death is as a melodramatic death on stage.
-Though Rosencrantz… (read full character analysis)
+Though Rosencrantz… read analysis of The Player

 Garish, bawdy, and boisterous, the Tragedians make up the ragged and increasingly impoverished dramatic troupe led by the Player.
-Their theatrical specialties are "blood, love, and rhetoric," but especially "blood" – dying, the Player… (read full character analysis)
+Their theatrical specialties are "blood, love, and rhetoric," but especially "blood" – dying, the Player… read analysis of The Tragedians

 The lowliest member of the Tragedians who is perennially forced into playing female roles, Alfred is a miserable and unwilling actor who is frequently bullied by the Player and offered up as a prostitute for any paying audience member interested in cruder entertainments.

 Polonius' daughter and Hamlet's love interest, Ophelia is a main character in Shakespeare's play whose frustration with Hamlet's madness and cruelty eventually drives her truly insane and leads her to commit suicide.
 In Stoppard's play, Ophelia barely speaks and appears on stage only to weep and suffer Hamlet's chasing.

 Queen of Denmark, Gertrude is Hamlet's mother and Claudius' new wife.
 Worried about her son's growing bitterness and madness, Gertrude implores Rosencrantz and Guildenstern to do their best to glean the cause of Hamlet's changed character and, in Stoppard's play, appears only intermittently onstage.